-As well as teaching in small groups, Jo is a First Access Provider who enjoys expanding the programme to include giving the children the opportunity to listen to and discuss music they would not have come into contact with before.
+As well as teaching individuals and in small groups, Jo is a First Access Provider who enjoys expanding the programme to include giving the children the opportunity to listen to and discuss music they would not have come into contact with before.

 Jo is an advocate of public performance and so established the Storm Dynamics Concert Series which gives her students the opportunity to perform in a free concert twice a year.
 She also works with the schools she teaches in to provide concerts within the school.

 Jo currently conducts the Salisbury Big Band and plays in a saxophone quartet.

 What I / we help young people achieve

 Storm Dynamics Music School was founded on the philosophy of teaching music, not simply teaching an instruments.
 Students of the school are taught on the principal of simultaneous learning to help achieve this.
 The principals of music (such as key signature, intonation and music theory) are actively taught as a part of the lesson itself.